The Cooper Companies, Inc. research snapshot

 Fundamental monitor

-Track CooperVision organic growth, toric and multifocal demand, MyDay MiSight traction, CooperSurgical fertility growth, SG&A litigation charges, cash conversion, net debt, interest expense, buybacks, and analyst EPS revisions.
+Track CooperVision organic growth, toric and multifocal demand, MyDay and MiSight traction, CooperSurgical fertility growth, litigation cash payments, cash conversion, net debt, interest expense, buybacks, and analyst EPS revisions.

 Position sizing should reflect that COO is a quality healthcare business with event risk, not a risk-free compounding vehicle or a guaranteed recovery trade.